lowrycito/handbook/pages/study-manual-general-handbook-38-church-policies-and-guidelines.md

 Stake presidents and bishops also provide support to family members as needed.

 Some exposure to pornography may be inadvertent.
-Intentional use of pornography may be occasional or intensive.
-Intensive use can become a compulsion or, in very rare cases, an addiction.
+Intentional use of pornography is harmful—whether occasional or intensive.

 Personal counseling and informal membership restrictions are usually sufficient when helping a person repent of using pornography (see 32.8).